 Stories of Celebration: All the best bits from Folk Fusion 2017!
 We hope you enjoyed the annual folk fusion event.
 This iconic event was built around the idea of celebrating arts, culture and diversity.

-Royal Academy of Bhangra Dancers perform Punjabi Folk dance at the Walk for Reconciliation, Vancouver, British Columbia, Canada.
+Royal Academy of Punjabi Dancers perform Punjabi Folk dance at the Walk for Reconciliation, Vancouver, British Columbia, Canada.

 A presentation created and performed by our Artistic Dance Director Hardeep Singh Sahota & The Founder of The Spirit of the village Jacky Yenga.